Greek identity card: Religious affiliation removal

-On May 8, 2000 in an interview published in newspaper Eleftherotypia, Minister of Justice Michael Stathopoulos announced that the mandatory inclusion of religious affiliation on identity cards was contrary to law 2472/1997 for the protection of personal data.
+On May 8, 2000, in an interview published in newspaper Eleftherotypia, Minister of Justice Michael Stathopoulos announced that the mandatory inclusion of religious affiliation on identity cards was contrary to law 2472/1997 for the protection of personal data.
 The Church of Greece immediately objected to the removal and organizing rallies, among which a rally in Thessaloniki on 14 June, in the presence of then Archbishop Christodoulos.
 The Public Order Minister announced on 17 July that religious affiliation would be removed from the new identities.
-On September 24, 2000 the orthodox church began collecting signatures in the parishes, seeking a referendum.
+On September 24, 2000, the orthodox church began collecting signatures in the parishes, seeking a referendum.
 The petition was completed in April 2001, gathering more than 3 million signatures.
-On August 29, 2001 Archbishop delivered the signatures to the President of the Hellenic Republic Konstantinos Stephanopoulos but he refused to order for a referendum saying that "everyone must comply to State Law".
+On August 29, 2001, Archbishop delivered the signatures to the President of the Hellenic Republic Konstantinos Stephanopoulos, who refused to order for a referendum saying that "everyone must comply to State Law".

 The Council of State decided that the mandatory inclusion of religious affiliation on identity cards is not legal, while the Hellenic Data Protection Authority also opposed to the optional reference to religion by adding the letters "XO" (Christian Orthodox - Χριστιανός Ορθόδοξος) following the signature of the bearer.
 The legality of collecting signatures was also questioned by the Minister of Justice Michael Stathopoulos.